merrinboden/prj_cyclecomputer_esp32/README.md

   - If battery-backed, ensure the cell is fresh.

 ## Notes

-- No external Arduino libraries are required; all device helpers are implemented in `src/` for clarity and portability.
+- The project now relies on standard libraries (see Build & Flash).
+The DS1302 RTC still uses a custom helper in `src/ds1302.hpp`.

 ---
 Made for coursework/experimentation; adapt pins and devices to your hardware.